 CPCE PROGRAM APPLICATION

-The CPCE program application should only be completed during the application dates listed above for the corresponding testing date.
+The CPCE program application should only be completed during the application dates listed above for the corresponding testing semester.
 Completing this application will indicate your intent to test during the next testing cycle.
 Upon the registration window closing, you will be notified of your eligibility to move forward and register for the exam through CCE.

 Here is the link to the current program application: